 Unagi sauce in a glass bottle.

-What Is Eel Sauce
+What is Eel Sauce?

 A lacquer bowl containing Unagi (Eel) over steamed rice.

-How to Make Eel Sauce
+How To Make Eel Sauce

-1. Combine the mixture in a small saucepan and simmer on medium heat until the sauce caramelizes and thickens to your desired richness.
+2. Simmer on medium heat until the sauce caramelizes and thickens to your desired richness.

 How To Use Eel Sauce

 Aside from unagi dishes, unagi sauce is finger-licking delicious on BBQ.
 Think grilled fish, pan-fried chicken, tofu, mushrooms, and onigiri rice balls.
 All you need is a light brush or a drizzle of this sweet-savory sauce to heighten the flavor.
-In addition, you can use it as a marinade for meats or as a dressing for noodles.

-Recipes for Eel Sauce
+Recipes for Unagi Sauce You’ll Love

 A donburi bowl containing grilled eel fillet over steamed rice.